itsdevsyed/Airbnb_clone/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine
-- A PostgreSQL database (or another database supported by Prisma)
+- A MongoDB database for storing user data and other information
 - A Cloudinary account for image uploads

 ### Installation